Python Basics

 data = [10, 2.0, 'my text', 1]

-You can also use negative indexing to access elements from the end of the list:
+You can also use negative indices to access elements from the end of the list:

 data = [10, 2.0, 'my text', 1]

-Python lists are mutable, meaning you can add, remove, or change elements:
+Lists are mutable — you can add, remove, or modify elements:

 data = [10, 2.0, 'my text', 1]

-data[2] = 'hello' # changes the element at index 2
+data[2] = 'hello' # change the value at index 2

-del data[1] # deletes the element at index 1
+del data[1] # remove the element at index 1

-Lists can also be sorted using the sort()
+You can sort a list using the sort()

 method: